How safe is Uber and Lyft for female drivers? 9 tips to stay secure

 It would be dangerous for both you and your passenger were you to break down in the middle of the ride no matter when it happens or who it is.
 But it would be especially dangerous were it to happen at night, with a passenger whom you already didn’t feel great about.

-If there’s ever a time to be vigilant about the upkeep of your vehicle, it’s when you’re driving for Uber or Lyft.
+If there’s ever a time to be vigilant about the upkeep of your vehicle, it’s when you’re driving with Uber or Lyft.
 In fact, you must pass a 19-point vehicle inspection in order to drive for them, so keeping your car in excellent condition is kind of a no-brainer!

-4. Choose Times Wisely
+4. Choose times wisely

-It may be that you don’t really have a choice about when you’re able to drive for Uber or Lyft, but if you do, we recommend driving during the safest times of day.
+It may be that you don’t really have a choice about when you’re able to drive with Uber or Lyft, but if you do, we recommend driving during the safest times of day.
 Typically, conditions become less safe between the hours of 9:00PM and 5:00 AM.
 Driving during the day means you’re less likely to run into someone who is drunk or who has questionable intentions.

 If you do need to drive during these times, you’ll want to make sure you have a plan in place for what to do if you don’t feel safe.
 Have a person on call to answer if you need them and avoid areas that you know to be unsafe, and just generally follow your gut instincts.

-5. Choose Areas Wisely
+5. Choose areas wisely

 Aside from making sure you’re not driving during times that are less safe, it’s best to avoid areas where you might not feel safe.
 This might be the street with all the bars near campus, or a neighborhood with a known history of violence and crime.
 Whatever the case, if you don’t feel great about being there, it’s probably best to avoid it.